Locations:

 Dr. Wisco recommends talking with your healthcare provider if you’re considering hormone replacement therapy but have any other risk factors for stroke, such as high blood pressure, heart disease or diabetes.

-According to the CDC, women and people AFAB who are Black have an even higher risk of stroke and have the highest rate of death due to stroke.
-That’s because people who are Black are also at a higher risk for certain conditions that are associated with stroke.
+According to the CDC, women who are Black have an even higher risk of stroke and have the highest rate of death due to stroke.
+That’s because they are also at a higher risk for certain conditions that are associated with stroke.
 Among them are:

 The CDC states that almost half of women who are Black in the U.S. have at least one risk factor for stroke.

-The most common stroke symptoms are the same for all people.
+The most common stroke symptoms are the same for everyone.
 Use the BE FAST acronym to remember these signs:

 Also, a sudden onset of a severe headache without a cause is another symptom most common with intracranial hemorrhage.